Lynda Weinman: Flashforward conferences

 Lynda.com and United Digital Artists Productions, Inc. (UAD) co-founded the Flashforward Conferences and the Flash Film Festival, which first took place in 1999.
 The Flashforward Conference, the first event focused on Macromedia Flash, held fourteen events in San Francisco, New York, London, and Amsterdam, serving more than 20,000 attendees over six years.
 The Flash Film Festival presented more than 200 awards to Flash sites and applications, to winners from more than 30 countries.
 The last scheduled conference took place in August 2008.

+Personal life

+Weinman is married to Bruce Heavin.
+In the 1990s, Weinman dated Matt Groening and appears as a character in his early comic strip, Life in Hell.

 Works

 Weinman has authored or co-authored sixteen books as well as numerous magazine articles.